Zolice/CM1005-Sleuth-Pro-Stages/README.md

 My code can be used as a reference to help you understand the stages, or get an idea on how to solve them, but kindly please do not copy directly.

+Do note that there might be more than 1 method to solve the stages, and the code provided is not the only way to solve the stages.

 # Instructions
 To start, open the `index.html` file in the respective folders.